 - Involves a major structural failure, and/or

 - Involves the major release of hazardous substances

 Preliminary investigations must be completed within 48 hours of the injury or incident or within 48 hours of management being notified of the injury or incident.

 The investigation team must include at least one worker representative who is a member of the BC General Employees Union (BCGEU) and one management representative.
 Team members should have completed OHS incident investigation training offered by the BC Public Service Agency workplace health and safety.

 - Develop a sequence of events

-- Determine the cause of the accident
+- Determine the causes of the accident

 - Create recommendations to prevent recurrence

-- The name and job titles of the person responsible to implement any interim recommendations
+- The name(s) and job title(s) of the person responsible for implementing corrective actions

 - The date the preliminary investigation was completed